NoNameOpenSource/edgeviewer-macos/README.md

 <a name="plugins"></a>
 ## Plugins
 EdgeViewer provides a simple mechanism for installing plugins written in JavaScript that seamlessly integrate with the rest of the application.
 Though we do not officially support or endorse any third-party plugins, EdgeViewer cannot thrive without an active community of plugin creators.
-[//]: # "Only EdgeViewer's central codebase is hosted on our GitHub account, but a full list of unsupported plugins is available at on our [EdgeViewer Third-Party Plugins](https://ggomong.com/edgeviewer/plugins) page."
 To connect with us about creating a plugin, contact us at [contributions@ggomong.com](mailto:contributions@ggomong.com).

 <a name="building"></a>
 ## Building